 One of the roles of the United States Food and Drug Administration (FDA) is to protect consumers from false or misleading packaging.
 Although they don’t pre-approve labels for food products, they are “responsible for assuring that foods sold in the United States are safe, wholesome and properly labeled.”
 Though several government agencies are involved in food regulation, the FDA handles many of the food labeling concerns.
 Despite the fact that numerous lawsuits are filed each year with regards to food labels, many items remain on store shelves with labeling that most would agree is misleading.

-food fraud,” involving foods that are labeled as one thing and either contain very little of said ingredient or are something else entirely, economics are often the cause of the problem.
+In the case of “food fraud,” involving foods that are labeled as one thing and either contain very little of said ingredient or are something else entirely, economics are often the cause of the problem.
 Companies want to produce items as cheaply as possible, which can lead them to look for ways to cut or reduce costly ingredients without sacrificing the appeal of the product.
 Similarly, these same companies want to sell as much of a particular item as possible and they carefully design packaging to maximize sales.
 All this can add up to misleading labels on our food.

 Though the FDA and other special interest organizations continue to work on behalf of consumers to advocate for clarity in food labeling, it’s important for consumers themselves to be knowledgeable about their food and purchases.
 Fortunately, instances of food fraud are low; keep this list handy and you’ll be able to avoid most imposters.